-Specifying timing constraints in your design file can still yield the best possible runtime and frequency.
+Specifying timing constraints in your design file can still yield the best frequency.
 However, automatic timespecing provides significantly improved runtime and clock frequency compared with not using a timing-driven mode.

 Note: You can suppress automatic timespecing with the -x option.